GIScience/gis-training-resource-center/_sources/content/Modul_5/en_qgis_modul_5_ex3.md

-### Task 2: Load Excel File containin conflict data into QGIS
+### Task 2: Load Excel File containing conflict data into QGIS

 1. Drag and Drop the ACLED conflict excel table '2024-01-01-2024-09-23-Pakistan.xlsx' into your QGIS project
 2. Navigate in the Processing Toolbox to the Tool 'Create points layer from table'.